Conversion from Gas L to Gas H

 The conversion into gas H from the actual gas L consumption zone relies on the division of the transport and distribution networks of gas L into around 20 geographical sectors (as seen on the image).
 The change in the gas type will be done independently and successively for each sector, letting a progressive conversion of the whole zone by 2029, at a rate compatible with the interventions necessary for each of the 1,3 million clients concerned.

 Sectorization of the transport and distribution networks for the establishment of the conversion plan

-The pilot phase is within the 2016-2020 period and concerns 47 urban communities determined by the law of July 2017.
-During this phase, the great principles of the conversion will be implemented on a panel of around 85,000 clients, residential as well as industrial and service sectors, divided into the sectors of Doullens, Gravelines, Grande Synthe and Dunkerque.
-In 2020, with the conclusions of the experimental pilot phase, the operational modalities will be adapted, before the launch of the deployment phase, in 2021.
+A pilot phase in the 2016-2020 period allowed the conversion of 47 urban communities determined by the law of July 2017.
+It represented a panel of around 85,000 clients, residential as well as industrial and service sectors, divided into 4 sectors (Doullens, Gravelines, Grande Synthe and Dunkerque).

 The conversion project from gas L to gas H is a great span operation involving numerous actors on the national territory.
 The project is necessary to ensure continuity of supply for the gas L consumers.
 But it will also go beyond by reinforcing the gas procurement security of this part of the network.
 At last, this operation is also an opportunity to improve the energetic efficiency on a large geographical area, thanks to the interventions which will be achieved into each client’s home.